JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 Approximately one billion years ago Michael, our Creator, undertook the implementation of the mission given by the Eternal Son in the name of the Trinity to bestow himself seven times upon the universe creatures whom he had created on the outer reaches of the seventh superuniverse.
 The pattern for these bestowals was first manifested by the Eternal Son who bestowed himself upon the seven circuits of the central universe of Havona, as did the original Paradise Son Michael.
 The acceptance by the Creator Son of this solemn responsibility impacts the reality of his local universe and has repercussions upon the grand universe home of the Supreme and perhaps beyond.
 On Urantia we have directly experienced and benefited from this obligation because of the Creator Son's choice to complete his bestowal service on our world in his incarnation as the human Jesus only nearly 2,000 years ago.

 > “_When the Eternal Son bestows a Creator Son upon a projected local universe, that Creator Son assumes full responsibility for the completion, control, and composure of that new universe, including the solemn oath to the eternal Trinity not to assume full sovereignty of the new creation until his seven creature bestowals shall have been successfully completed and certified by the Ancients of Days of the superuniverse of jurisdiction.
-This obligation is assumed by every Michael Son who volunteers to go out from Paradise to engage in universe organization and creation._” ([UB 119:0.3](/en/The_Urantia_Book/119#p0_3))
+This obligation is assumed by every Michael Son who volunteers to go out from Paradise to engage in universe organization and creation._” (<a id="a61_579"></a>[UB 119:0.3](/en/The_Urantia_Book/119#p0_3))

 The seven bestowals of a Paradise Creator Son always terminate at the lowest level of mortal bestowal in which the universe ruler is born and dies as a mortal of the realm.

 > “_Though these seven bestowals vary in the different sectors and universes, they always embrace the mortal-bestowal adventure.
 In the final bestowal a Creator Son appears as a member of one of the higher mortal races on some inhabited world, usually as a member of that racial group which contains the largest hereditary legacy of the Adamic stock which has previously been imported to upstep the physical status of the animal-origin peoples.
 Only once in his sevenfold career as a bestowal Son is a Paradise Michael born of woman as you have the record of the babe of Bethlehem.
-Only once does he live and die as a member of the lowest order of evolutionary will creatures._” ([UB 21:4.3](/en/The_Urantia_Book/21#p4_3))
+Only once does he live and die as a member of the lowest order of evolutionary will creatures._” (<a id="a65_680"></a>[UB 21:4.3](/en/The_Urantia_Book/21#p4_3))

 The bestowal experiences of a Paradise Creator Son Michael increase his universal sovereignty, his experiential understanding of the intentions of the grand universe Supreme, and reveal the various wills of the Paradise Deities as those wills are manifest in the persons of the Seven Master Spirits of the grand universe.
 35,000 years ago, as the universes watched the fall of Adam and Eve, it was announced that the incarnational bestowal, the seventh and final incarnational bestowal of Michael, the Creator Son, would take place on our world—some 33,000 years later in the form of a human child born to a human couple.